shenhuiying2017/azure-docs.es-es/articles/virtual-network/virtual-network-create-udr-classic-ps.md

 <properties
-   pageTitle="Control del enrutamiento y uso de aplicaciones virtuales mediante PowerShell en el modelo de implementación clásico | Microsoft Azure" description="Obtenga información sobre cómo controlar el enrutamiento en redes virtuales mediante PowerShell en el modelo de implementación clásico" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Control routing and use virtual appliances using PowerShell in the classic deployment model | Microsoft Azure" description="Learn how to control routing in VNets using PowerShell in the classic deployment model" services="virtual-network" documentationCenter="na" authors="jimdial"